cyruslk/debord_slow_sender_meme/logs.md

 Right now I'm in the process of finding a more interesting approach than regular google images.
 There's something with [stockphotos](https://pbs.twimg.com/profile_images/949787136030539782/LnRrYf6e_400x400.jpg) that I like a lot and I'm interested to explore.
 I'm not sure of the rationale behind this yet, but for now I'll say that it's related to the their generic characteristics.
 They often illustrate broad concepts in a quite inaccurate and absurd (or even uncanny) way.
 I also like a lot their marks - It gives them a very strange presence.

 **Reframing 2:**
-On another note, I'm researching a lot on the [MDMA](https://www.gamesasresearch.com/mdma) framework I'm using through my projects and on the tools I could use inside/along MDMA to "track the design process" of my researches.
-Reflecting on my previous logs where i embeded also both `code` and `pseudo code`, I realised that these assets were quite important to address as well.
-Detailed notes and online diary are, from my perspective, absolutely crucial; but it sometimes can be a bit frustrating to navigate between these kinds of reframing and what appears **on the code level**, during these ideation stages where ideas/attempts are embodied in code.
+ Reflecting on my previous logs where i embeded both `code` and `pseudo code`, I realised that these assets were quite important to investigate as well - as trajectories of the design process .
+Detailed notes and online diary are absolutely crucial; but it sometimes can be a bit frustrating to navigate between natural language and code.

 ------

-From code to *natural language* reframings expressed in these logs, there's consequently a disruption (that can be problematic).
-Or, in other words, I think that code's performativity has a crucial role in this analysis and need to addressed as well.
-For this reason, I came accross a small apparatus that I intend to build in the following days - and test its relevance in the case of the two modems projects I'll work on starting tomorrow.
+From code to *natural language* expressed in these logs, there's consequently a disruption in the documentation flow.
+I also think that code's performativity (how it embodies ideas, procedures, what it can and can't do) has a crucial role in this analysis and need to addressed too.
+For this reason, I would like to test an idea I had recently; build an apparatus that will keep track of all my `pseudo-code` in relation to `code`.

-This apparatus (a script) will do the following.
+This apparatus (taking the form of a node-js server side watcher) will do the following.

-1. It will be launched as soon as I start working on a specific project.
-I will use nodemon for this step, which is a package that automatically restarts the node application when a file changes in the directory.
-As soon as [nodemon](https://www.npmjs.com/package/nodemon) is launched, nothing more do to then.
+1. As soon as I start working on a specific project, It will be launched.
+I will use `nodemon` for this, which is a [package](https://www.npmjs.com/package/nodemon) that listen to the files and automatically restarts the provided node script when a file changes in the directory.

-2. Using [`fs.watch()`](https://nodejs.org/docs/latest/api/fs.html#fs_class_fs_fswatcher) which is a method to listen to changes inside a specific working file, I will use a [`regex`](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) to return the changes when `//  `  will be found.
-When this pattern of characters will be found in what the method returns, it will means that I'm writing a comment in `pseudo-code`.
+2. Using [`fs.watch()`](https://nodejs.org/docs/latest/api/fs.html#fs_class_fs_fswatcher) which is a method to listen to changes inside a specific working file, I will use a [`regex`](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) to return only the changes when `//  `  will be found.
+When this pattern of characters will be found in what the method returns, it will returns the `pseudo-code` I'm writing.
+EDIT: It will also gets the code that I place in comment.

    I write comments in `pseudo-code` for several reasons:

-   1. When I want to quickly lay down the procedurality of a script and how data should be chained from functions to functions.
+   1. When I want to quickly lay down the procedurality of a script and how data should be inputted/outputted from functions to functions.
 Example:

       ```
       // Here, read the file before